Phlegm: Phlegm

-Phlegm is more related to disease than is mucus and can be troublesome for the individual to excrete from the body.
+Phlegm is more related to disease than mucus, and can be troublesome for the individual to excrete from the body.
 Phlegm is a thick secretion in the airway during disease and inflammation.
 Phlegm usually contains mucus with virus, bacteria, other debris, and sloughed-off inflammatory cells.
 Once phlegm has been expectorated by a cough, it becomes sputum.

 Excessive phlegm creation

 There are multiple factors that can contribute to an excess of phlegm in the throat or larynx.